Youngsb24/Architect-a-Splunk-Cluster-Enviroment/README.md

 <h3>Step 2</h3>
-I will configure the each instance in my linux terminal and add the Splunk Enterprise License script and use the Universal Forwarder script soley and only for the UF.
+I will configure the instance in my linux terminal and add the Splunk Enterprise License script and use the Universal Forwarder script soley and only for the UF.
 <br>
 <img src="https://imgur.com/5mCHQM8.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </br>

 <h4>Step 3</h4>
 I will log into the GUI of the Manager node and set up my licensing as well as create the indexer cluster.
-Creating an indexer cluster will invole configure and connecting the Peer nodes and Cluster members to the license manager which will colacte with my Manager node on the same instance.
-In the backend if you want to know the functions of your component always check "server.conf" which will be in the directory of /splunk_home/etc/system/local.
-As you can see before implementing my license these are the default stanza and parameters, But after i added my license a new stanza populated showing my manager node now has a license.
+Creating an indexer cluster will involve configuring and connecting the Peer nodes and Cluster members to the license manager, which will colocate with my Manager node on the same instance.
+In the backend, if you want to know the functions of your component, always check "server.conf" which will be in the directory of /splunk_home/etc/system/local.
+As you can see before implementing my license, these are the default stanza and parameters.
+But after i added my license, a new stanza populated showing my manager node now has a license.

 <img src="https://imgur.com/YdGuYQh.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </br>